Charles I, Duke of Orléans: Imprisonment

 to 1423, where he contributed to the building of the Church tower), and Pontefract Castle – the castle where a former English king, Richard II (the first husband of Charles's own deceased first wife Isabella of Valois), had been imprisoned and had died in 1400 at the age of 33.
-His last place of confinement seems to have been Stourton, Wiltshire.
+He is likely to have spent some of his captivity in the company of James I, King of Scots.
+Both were prisoners in the Tower of London in 1416 and at Pontefract in 1417.
+Charles's last place of confinement seems to have been Stourton, Wiltshire.

 The conditions of his confinement were not strict; he was allowed to live more or less in the manner to which he had become accustomed, like so many other captured nobles.
 However, for a quarter of a century he was not ransomed, since the English King Henry V had left instructions forbidding any release:

 Charles of Orléans was the natural head of the Armagnac faction and (as a Prince of the blood and the head of the House of Valois-Orléans) prominent in the line of succession to the French throne.
 (Note: Charles of Orléans was the grandson of King Charles V of France and thus the nephew of King Charles VI and the cousin of King Charles VII.
 The French crown eventually went to the Valois-Orléans line in the person Charles of Orléans's own son, who reigned as King Louis XII from 1498 to 1515.)

 He was therefore long deemed by English statesmen too important to be returned to circulation within the French political scene.